nscale4by8/nscale4x8/downloadableModels/downloadableModels.md

 It takes **extra** effort for me to make 3D models available to others because instructions are usually needed to get good results, and the instructions/settings I used may not work well for your printer.
 In addition, many of the more complex models like the bridges and buildings are printed as multiple [sometimes dozens] separate parts that must be assembled.
 Assembly can be tricky, and for best results, I probably need to provide detailed step-by-step instructions with illustrations comparable to the instructions that come with commercial kits.

-A really neat company, [Custom Medel Railroads (CMR)](https://www.custommodelrailroads.com/VLB-DT-N.aspx) makes cool laser cut kits.
+A really neat company, [Custom Medel Railroads (CMR)](https://www.custommodelrailroads.com/VLB-DT-N.aspx), makes cool laser cut acrylic kits.
 To get a sense of the **extra** work needed for me to provide instructions, check out their instructions for kits.
 In many cases, the [documents are 20 pages long](http://cmrtrain.com/instructions/LiftBridgeInstructions.pdf) with dozens of illustrations.
 Now consider that CMR kits don't require you to print anything.
 I would need to provide even more information to help you achieve good printing results.

 ## License